vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 Brhatsamhitā, Brhat-Jataka and other works.
 600 A. D.-650 A. D.-Bana, author of the Kadambari and Harsa

-carita 650-665 A. D.--Kašikā, commentary by Vamana and Jayāditya on
+carita 650-665 A. D.--Kaśikā, commentary by Vamana and Jayāditya on

 Panini's Astādhyāyi 650-700 A.D.-Kumārilabhatta, author of Tantravārtika and other